Website hosted & powered by 1 + 1 Internet Limited

 All the other bits we couldn’t fit in anywhere else

-Above : The 2003 Three Peaks Challenge ‘Team’
+1. The 2003 Three Peaks Challenge Team on Pen-y-Ghent summit

-Stuart Sanderson, Wendy Lynskey, Pete Mackie, Stella Mitchell, Brian Hirst, Ann Mitchell, John Mitchell, Craig Fisher, Emma Fisher, Simon Alvy, Mick Scott, Andy Houghton, Stuart Worth, Margaret Lambourne, Tom Callaghan, Laura Callaghan, John Lambourne, Nicki Wilkes (hooded), Jonathan Wright, John Callaghan, Gerard Mitchell, Phil Callaghan, Mark Spittle, Shaun Hill.
+Stuart Sanderson, Wendy Lynskey, Pete Mackie, Stella Mitchell, Brian Hirst, Ann Mitchell, John Mitchell, Craig Fisher, Emma Fisher, Simon Alvy, Mick Scott, Andy Houghton, Stuart Worth, Margaret Lambourne, Tom Callaghan, Laura Callaghan, John Lambourne, Nicki Wilkes (hooded), Jonathan Wright, John Callaghan, Gerard Mitchell, Phil Callaghan, Mark Spittle, Shaun Hill

-Pen-y-Ghent
+1. Pen-y-Ghent Summit.

-1. The Team on Pen-y-ghent summit.
-The main party reached the summit of Pen-y-ghent at around 0700 hrs.
-Unfortunately, by this time the pacesetters chilled by the early morning wind were already on their way to the next peak, so the opportunity of capturing a full team photo of the entire group was lost.
+to the next peak, so the opportunity of capturing a full team photo of the entire group was lost.
 After a brief stop to take in the odd Mars bar it was time to steel ourselves for the long trudge to the first check-in point in the lay-by near Ribblehead Viaduct.
 At Hull Pot crossroads support team members Emma Fisher, Ann Mitchell, Wendy Lynskey & Stella Mitchell cut along the Pennine Way back to Horton to meet Phil Lynskey and move the mini-buses to the first checkpoint, while the rest of the party headed off along the Miners Path to avoid the quagmire of Black Moss Dub.

 2. An unscheduled stop at Gods Bridge.

-At 730 metres Whernside is the highest of the three peaks.
+Whernside: At 730 metres Whernside is the highest of the three peaks.
 Although a long slog, the ascent via Force Gill isn’t particularly difficult, unlike the severe descent which is guaranteed to get the knees cracking.
-Fine views over Dentdale and back down Ribblesdale to Pen-y-ghent more than compensate for the energy spent.
+Fine views over Dentdale and back down Ribblesdale to Pen-y-Ghent more than compensate for the energy spent.

 3. Force Gill Aqueduct and footbridge.